owid/sdg-tracker.org/pages/peace-justice.md

         <div class="col-md">
             <span>SDG Indicator 16.1.3</span>
             <h3>Prevalence of all forms of violence</h3>
-            <p><strong>Definition:</strong> Indicator 16.1.3 is the <q>proportion of population subjected to (a) physical violence, (b) psychological violence and (c) sexual violence in the previous 12 months</q>.<p>Complete data for this indicator is not available.
-Data shown here is only one aspect of the complete indicator: the share of women (aged 15 years or older) who have experienced sexual or physical violence from an intimate partner over the previous 12 months. <p>Data on violence for non-partnered women, men and psychological violence is not available.</p>
+            <p><strong>Definition:</strong> Indicator 16.1.3 is the <q>proportion of population subjected to (a) physical violence, (b) psychological violence and (c) sexual violence in the previous 12 months</q>.</p>
+            <p>Complete data for this indicator is not available.
+Data shown here is only one aspect of the complete indicator: the share of women (aged 15 years or older) who have experienced sexual or physical violence from an intimate partner over the previous 12 months.</p>
+            <p>Data on violence for non-partnered women, men and psychological violence is not available.</p>
-            <p><strong>Goal:</strong> <q>Significantly reduce all forms of violence and related death rates</q> across all countries by 2030.<p>There is no defined target level of reduction for this indicator.</p>
+            <p><strong>Goal:</strong> <q>Significantly reduce all forms of violence and related death rates</q> across all countries by 2030.</p>
+            <p>There is no defined target level of reduction for this indicator.</p>
         </div>
         <div class="col-md">
             <iframe src="https://ourworldindata.org/grapher/women-violence-by-an-intimate-partner" style="width: 100%; height: 600px; border: 0px none;"></iframe>